 What have you learnt during your internship that you will use in the future?

 In Tunisia in my previous role, I was not used to working on a single research project for such a long time due to lack of funding and because of having other duties in the hospital and primary healthcare.
 This internship allowed me to focus, stay motivated and aim for the best possible outcomes for my project.
 I learnt a lot about how to keep my work as consistent as possible.
-I also saw that working with many people with different areas of expertise is key in order to reach the best outcome for your project.
-The experience I have gained from my internship is definitely going to help me in the future with writing articles, multidisciplinary team projects and especially pursuing further work looking at antimicrobial stewardship in primary healthcare.
+I also saw that working with many people with different areas of expertise is key in order to successful deliver your project.
+The experience I have gained from my internship is definitely going to help me in the future with writing articles, working in multidisciplinary teams and especially in pursuing further work looking at antimicrobial stewardship in primary healthcare.

 What would be your advice to those considering applying for the Global Health Internship?

 - If you have a project or idea that you are already working on, think about how Costello Medical’s expertise could be applied to improve or develop your project.

 - While developing ideas for your project, try to make your goals and objectives as specific as possible in order to ensure your work is feasible within the internship.

 - Think about the specific aspects of your project that would benefit from the support and expertise at Costello Medical or from other stakeholders.